yumingchangsabodota/study_plan/go.md

 ### **Hands-on Project:**
 **Build a Simple To-Do List CLI App**
 - Implement a command-line to-do list where users can add, remove, and view tasks.
-- Store tasks in a json file for persistence.
+- Store tasks in a txt file for persistence.
 - Implement a simple menu-driven interface.

 ---